Interactive Virtual Library in the Concept of Digital Twins

 Acknowlegments

-This research was supported by internal funds from the University of Cyprus.
-The authors would like to express their acknowledgements to the staff of the University of Cyprus Library (Elena Diomidi-Parpouna, Stavroula Pitta); the Limassol Municipal University Library for their permission to scan the building (Georgia Kontolemi); Melios Agathangelou for his help with the scanning of the building using a drone; and Andreas Andreou for his fruitful discussions about the Unity implementations.
-Finally, we would like to thank all the participants of the perceptual study.
+We would like to express our acknowledgements to the staff of the University of Cyprus Library (Elena Diomidi-Parpouna, Anna Mousena, Vasoula Philippou, Angeliki Matsa, Stavroula Pitta); the Limassol Municipal University Library for their permission to scan the building (Georgia Kontolemi); Melios Agathangelou for his help with the scanning of the building using a drone; and Andreas Andreou for his fruitful discussions about the Unity implementations.
+Finally, we would like to thank all the participants of the perceptual and evaluation studies.

 © 2017 Andreas Aristidou